Getting to the polls can be hard in Navajo Nation. This woman is leading voters on horseback.

 But Native Americans potentially have the political force to shift the outcome of the election, particularly in Arizona.
 There are 67,000 eligible Navajo voters in the swing state, and their vote could prove pivotal in the polls.

-OJ Semans, co-executive director of Four Directions, a nonpartisan organization centered on Native American voting rights, echoed the challenges indigenous people face when they wish to vote.
+OJ Semans, co-executive director of Four Directions, a nonpartisan organization centered on Native American voting rights, echoed the challenges Indigenous people face when they wish to vote.

 “In terms of how difficult it is to access voting places, on a scale of one to ten, I would say it’s a nine,” said Semans.
 “Our numbers would skyrocket if we had the equal opportunity to vote.”